 People told us that they felt the home was well-led and were positive about the registered manager who understood the responsibilities of their role.
 The provider was fully engaged in running the home and provided regular support to the registered manager.
 Staff were aware of the provider's vision and values, how they related to their work and spoke positively about the culture and management of the home.

-There were systems in place to monitor quality and safety of the service provided.
 Accidents and incidents were monitored, analysed and remedial actions identified to reduce the risk of reoccurrence.

 The five questions we ask about services and what we found

 We always ask the following five questions of services.